 Advanced practice nurses play a critical role in the health care industry, delivering specialty care for various types of patients at every stage of life.
 One way to prepare for an advanced, specialized nursing role is to enroll in a post-master’s NP program.

-The Regis College online Post-Master’s Certificate in Nursing program includes specializations related to psychiatric mental health, pediatric nursing, women’s health, and more, supplying the skills that NPs need to advance their clinical practice.
+The online post master’s certificate nurse practitioner includes specializations related to psychiatric mental health, pediatric nursing, women’s health, and more, supplying the skills that NPs need to advance their clinical practice.

 Learn more about these certificate opportunities today.